PaperMC/docs/docs/paper/admin/getting-started/migration.md

 1. Stop your Vanilla server if it is running, and create a full backup.
 2. Download Paper from [our downloads page](https://papermc.io/downloads) and replace your Vanilla server jar with your freshly downloaded Paper jar.
+3. Rename the downloaded file to match the name specified in the [start command](getting-started.mdx#running-the-server).
-3. Start your new Paper server.
+4. Start your new Paper server.

 You have now successfully migrated to Paper.
 If you encounter any issues, do not hesitate to reach out for support on [our Discord server](https://discord.gg/papermc) (`#paper-help` channel).